 Deidentified clinical data will be acquired from an electronic health information system belonging to Compass.
 The EHR database is maintained by the institution.
 Data will be deidentified at extraction using the Health Insurance Portability and Accountability Act Safe Harbor Method (OCR, 2012).
 This means that names, addresses, birthdates, full postal codes, clinical notes and any other directly identifying information will be stripped from the dataset before any analyses begins.
 As an added precaution, unique client identification codes will be encrypted with a hashing system that makes it near impossible to reverse engineer the code to obtain original IDs.
 Furthermore, the data will not leave the custody of Compass and will only be analyzed by the principal researcher within a password-protected machine belonging to Compass.

-The reporting of model results, summary statistics and other visualizations will only include metrics associated with the performance of predictors and the models themselves, never individual scores or any other information that could be linked to clients or smaller subgroups of clients.
+The reporting of model results, summary statistics and other visualizations, will only include metrics associated with the performance of predictors and the models themselves.
+It will never include individual scores or any other information that could be linked to clients or smaller subgroups of clients.
 Furthermore, the researchers will seek approval from Compass before results are shared or utilized in any report or presentation.

 Procedure